 The school has a "Drug Free" zone that extends 1000 feet beyond the school boundaries as well as to any school activity and transportation.
-This means that any activity, possession, sale, distribution, or use of drugs, alcohol, fake drugs, steroids, inhalants, or look-alike drugs is prohibited.
+This means that any activity, possession, sale, distribution, or use of drugs, alcohol, fake drugs, steroids, inhalants, nicotine, marijuana, vapes, or look-alike drugs is prohibited.
 Attempted sale or distribution is also prohibited.
-If caught, the student may be suspended or expelled and law enforcement officials may be contacted.
+If caught, the student may be suspended or expelled and law enforcement officials will be contacted.
+The school will request that law enforcement write the individual a MIP ticket.
 Sale also includes the possession or sale of over-the-counter medication to another student.

-The sale, distribution, possession, or use of drugs, alcohol, fake drugs, steroids, inhalants, or look-alike drugs that has a negative effect on the school environment is prohibited.
+The sale, distribution, possession, or use of drugs, alcohol, fake drugs, steroids, inhalants, nicotine, marijuana, vapes, or look-alike drugs that has a negative effect on the school environment is prohibited.
 Attempted sale or distribution is also prohibited.
 This includes nonalcoholic beers and wines and the like.
-Many drug abuse offenses are also felonies.
+Many drug abuse offenses are also felonies or misdemeanors, and law enforcement will be called.
 Sale also includes the possession or sale of over-the-counter medication to another student.

-Use or possession of alcohol or illegal drugs - will result in the following disciplinary actions:
+Use or possession of alcohol or illegal drugs, or use or possession of marijuana, cigarettes, vapes, or any other tobacco or nicotine products, will result in the following disciplinary actions: